Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

 Who Must Apply for JESTA?

-Eligible Travelers If you’re from one of the 71 countries that enjoy visa-free access to Jap, n—like the
+Eligible Travelers you’re’re from one of the 71 countries that enjoy visa-free access to Jap, n—like the

-U.S., UK, Australia, Canada, Germany, South Korea, France, Singapore, and Malaysia—you’ll need to register through JESTA before hopping on that plane.
-Whether you’re heading to Japan for cherry blossoms, sushi trails, tech expos, or cultural deep-dives, JESTA is now your digital boarding pass to entry.
-(The full list of eligible countries can be found on Japan’s official immigration site.)
+U.S., UK, Australia, Canada, Germany, South Korea, France, Singapore, and Malaysia, you’ll list through JESTA before hopping on that plane.
+Whether you’re in Japan for cherry blossoms, sushi trails, tech expos, or cultural deep dives, JESTA is now your digital boarding pass to entry.
+(The complete list of eligible countries can be found on Japan’s official immigration site.)

 Who’s Exempt?